 We personally use and recommend SafetyWing.
 For only around $10 a week, it’s really a no-brainer.
 You can get a quick, non-binding quote below:

-Moving on from that, let’s look at this Vilnius travel itinerary.
+Moving on from that, let’s delve into the Vilnius travel itinerary.
 With it as your guide, you’ll know exactly what to do in Vilnius in 2 days.

 Vilnius Itinerary: Day 1